isabella232/15-466-f18-game2/README.md

 Good / Bad / Ugly Code:

 - Message handling between server and clients are quite tricky.
-It takes several if-else statements to distinguish different situations.
+It takes several if-else statements to separate different situations.

 - I added a while loop, used erase() and begin() (instead of [] operator which might access wrong memory block)